iot4b/docs/README.md

 # All about Device data stored in blockchain

 ## Device model
-Detailed information about the data model for devices.
+- Contains information about device attributes, encrypted data for vendors, and links to users, vendors, and nodes.

 ## Device Group model
-Information on how device groups are structured and managed.
+- Allows grouping of devices for collective management and monitoring.

 ## Device operations
-Explanation of the operations that can be performed on devices.
+- Provides methods for managing devices via smart contracts (e.g., firmware updates, reboots).

 ## Two-way synchronization
-How data is synchronized between devices and the blockchain.
+- Ensures real-time data synchronization between devices and the blockchain.

 ## Safety
-Ensuring the safety of device data through encryption and decentralized storage.
+- Data encryption and decentralized storage guarantee security and stability.

 # Smart contracts

 ## Elector
-Smart contracts related to the election process within the network.
+- Manages node elections and transaction processing.

 ## Node
-Smart contracts managing node operations.
+- Handles node-specific operations and interactions.

 ## Vendor
-Contracts that manage vendor-specific operations and data.
+- Manages vendor-specific operations, including data access and revenue distribution.

 ## Device Group
-Contracts related to the management of device groups.
+- Handles operations related to groups of devices.

 ## Device
-Smart contracts for individual device management.
+- Manages individual device operations and data.

 ## Custom smart contracts
 You can create your own smart contracts to extend current device functions or integrate devices with each other and third-party systems.